gomorpheus/morpheus-docs/integration_guides/Networking/nsxt.rst

 Summary View
 ^^^^^^^^^^^^

 The SUMMARY tab contains the default view when accessing an NSX-T integration.
-From the summary view we can see the health status of the NSX-T server, and details about interfaces and group status.
+From the summary view we can see the status of the NSX-T server, and details about interfaces and group status.

 Transport Zones
 ^^^^^^^^^^^^^^^